Arya-Programmer/IT-PM/README.md

 │   ├── .env.example    # Sample environment file for the frontend API URL
 │   ├── package.json
 │   └── src/
-└── login-backend/      # Express backend with a simple /login route
+└── login-backend/      # Express backend proxying authentication through Supabase
+    ├── .env.example    # Sample Supabase configuration
     ├── package.json
     └── server.js
 ```

 ## Additional Notes
 - Both projects rely on npm scripts defined in their respective `package.json` files.
 Explore those files if you need to customize build or lint commands.
-- The backend stores credentials in memory for demonstration purposes only.
-Replace it with a persistent data store and proper authentication strategy before using in production.
+- Supabase manages credentials and roles.
+Ensure you configure a `profiles` (or equivalent) table with an accessible role column so the backend can return role information to the frontend.